 Public records requests will be reviewed as they arrive.
-Where copies are requested, the Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-050124

-Authority will charge .25 cents per page plus any staff time required to prepare the responses as allowable by state and local law.
+Where copies are requested, the Authority will charge .25 cents per page plus any staff time required to prepare the responses as allowable by state and local law.
 Payment is due at the time copies are retrieved.